HWHapply/VID/README.md

 ```

 ## User tutorial
-### Simple Usage
-To mitigate challenges induced by different number of sequencing (e.g., library size), microbial count matrices are often normalized by various computational strategies prior to downstream analyses.
-Here, xMarkerFinder takes the proportional normalization as its default algorithm for determining relative abundances (REL), other normalization methods are also available, including AST, CLR, and TMM.
+### Input preparation ###
+The first step is to prepare the standard input for VID running.
+Because the h5ad conversion issue occured in seurat V5, the model takes two formats(seurat object in .h5ad or gene expression csv + metadata csv) as input.
+We prepared two scripts for the input preparation: 'Input_Preparation_R.ipynb' and 'Input_Preparation_R.R'.
+The two scripts have the same content, you can select the script with jupyter notebook or Rstudio for input preparation base on your preferance.
+#### If your seurat object  ####
 ```
-$ Rscript 1_Normalization.R -W /workplace/ -p abundance.txt -o TEST

 ```
-Users should specify these parameters or enter the default values, subsequent repetitions of which are not listed.
+- Input files:
+Seurat object: merged microbial count profile of all datasets.
+- Output files:
+normalized_abundance.txt: normalized abundance profile of input dataset.
+Normalized abundance profiles are used as input files for all subsequent analyses, except for Step 11, which requires raw count file.

+#### Gene expression ####
 ```
--W the Workplace of this whole protocol
--p the input microbial count profile
--m the normalization method (REL, AST, CLR, TMM)
--o prefix of output files

 ```
 - Input files:
-abundance.txt: merged microbial count profile of all datasets.
+Seurat object: merged microbial count profile of all datasets.
 - Output files:
 normalized_abundance.txt: normalized abundance profile of input dataset.
 Normalized abundance profiles are used as input files for all subsequent analyses, except for Step 11, which requires raw count file.

-### Parameters ###
+### Perform detection ###

+#### Parameters ####

 __estimator__ : object
    > A supervised learning estimator, with a 'fit' method that returns the